Flame Retardants: Types, Regulations, and Chemical Shipping Logistics

 How flame retardants work

-Types of flame retardants
+Types of flame retardants: brominated, phosphorus-based, inorganic

-Halogenated flame retardants
+Halogenated flame retardants (brominated and chlorinated)

 Brominated and chlorinated compounds have been the most widely used flame retardants historically.
-They're highly effective at low concentrations and work across a broad range of polymer types.
-However, some halogenated flame retardants have come under regulatory restriction due to environmental persistence and potential health effects.
-Products like HBCD are being phased out under the Stockholm Convention, while others remain commercially available.
+They're highly effective at low concentrations (5 to 15 percent loading) and work across a broad range of polymer types including polystyrene, ABS, polyolefins, and epoxy resins.
+Common brominated flame retardants include TBBPA (tetrabromobisphenol A), decaBDE (decabromodiphenyl ether), and HBCD (hexabromocyclododecane).

 Phosphorus-based flame retardants

-Phosphate esters, phosphonates, and organophosphorus compounds are growing as alternatives to halogenated types.
-They work primarily through char formation mechanisms.
 Many liquid phosphorus flame retardants ship in bulk by tanker truck.
-Some carry DOT hazmat classifications, particularly organophosphate esters that may be classified as Class 6.1 (toxic) or Class 9 (miscellaneous).
+Examples include triphenyl phosphate (TPP), resorcinol bis(diphenyl phosphate) (RDP), and alkyl phosphate esters.
+Some carry DOT hazmat classifications, particularly organophosphate esters that may be classified as Class 6.1 (toxic) or Class 9 (miscellaneous hazardous material).

-Mineral flame retardants
+Mineral flame retardants (inorganic)

 Intumescent systems